BusinessCase StudyClient Resources

 Effective on-page SEO starts with extensive keyword research.
 It finds high-value terms that reflect buyer intent.
 We need to integrate keywords into many places.
 These places include title tags, meta descriptions, and headings.
 This makes sure the pages are relevant for search crawlers.

 Beyond on-page elements, link building forms the backbone of off-page SEO.
-Getting good inbound links is crucial for search rank.
+Getting good inbound links is crucial for search ranking.
 Tactics like guest posting and niche directory submissions signal domain authority.

 Technical optimisations focused on site architecture, mobile-friendliness, schema markup and page load speed are also essential.
 Search engines prioritise eCommerce sites, providing seamless user experiences across devices.
 Consulting a Shopify SEO expert for stores built on Shopify can ensure technical foundations are optimised.